Modern C++ Learning(8)-Pointers

 - available inside member functions

-returns the address of an object itself
+thisreturns the address of an object itselfthis->can be used to access members*thisaccesses the object itself

-IntRange r1 {1,3}; r1.shift(1); r1.shift(2).widen(1);
+IntRange r1 {1,3}; // 1 3 |

 References